 And similarly, 80 percent of marketers believe that live events are critical to their company’s overall success.
 And it makes sense, particularly when it comes to improving community experiences.

+In-person events foster a healthy sense of community.
 The types of events or activities you organize are going to depend on the size and capabilities of the network.
 For instance, a smaller community is not going to benefit from a large-scale conference or trade show.
 But it may be beneficial to still have a local meetup or event.

 People love being a part of a community because it provides ample time to network or interact socially.
 Live, in-person events help to boost morale and sentiment too.
 It just adds to the online experience (despite how separate it may seem) and keeps members connected all year long.